 5. The country ranks low on gender indices, with a Gender Development Index of 0.846 and a position of 117th out of 129 countries on the African Sustainable Development Goals.
 (SDG) Gender Index.
-Gender-based violence (GBV) is widespread across both humanitarian and development settings, with 23 per cent of women aged 15-49 years having experienced physical violence and 10 per cent experiencing sexual violence from age of 15 years.
+Gender-based violence (GBV) is widespread across both humanitarian and development settings, being driven majorly by persistent conflicts and natural disasters that continue to cause mass displacement, inequality and poverty, which exposes, especially women and girls, to GBV risks.
+Notably 23 per cent of women aged 15-49 years having experienced physical violence and 10 per cent experiencing sexual violence from age of 15 years.
 Although the national female genital mutilation (FGM) prevalence among women aged 15-49 years has steadily decreased from 80 per cent in 2000, it remains high at 65 per cent.
 FGM prevalence varies widely across regions, with 99 per cent in the Somali region and 24 per cent in Tigray.
 Drivers include discriminatory patriarchal norms, with lifelong consequences, negatively impacting the lives of women and girls.